Spring Semester 2021

 Field experiences are dependent upon site availability.
 Some businesses may not be accepting students while others may welcome students with no restrictions.
 Work directly with your course instructor to plan for your field experience.

-Textbooks and course material can be ordered online through the Newark campus bookstore for delivery to your home address.
+The bookstore is open on the Newark campus and adhering to appropriate safety protocols.
+Textbooks and course material can be ordered online through the Newark campus bookstore for delivery to your home address or picked up in person.
 If you are a financial aid recipient, you must submit the Authorization for Books and Shipping Costs form available at my.cotc > COTConnect > Students > Bookstore Charge Transactions.

-Remote courses have scheduled lectures that students are encouraged to attend.
-Days/times are listed on the autumn schedule.
-We recommend that you create your own schedule for online courses as well so that you have dedicated time each week to engage in learning through videos, discussion posts, readings, etc. Additional time each week should be reserved for completing assignments and projects, however, this may vary depending on the course.
+Remote-synchronous courses have scheduled lectures that students are encouraged to attend.
+Days/times are listed on the academic schedule.
+We recommend that you create your own schedule for remote-asynchronous and online courses as well so that you have dedicated time each week to engage in learning through videos, discussion posts, readings, etc. Additional time each week should be reserved for completing assignments and projects, however, this may vary depending on the course.